VALIDATION!!!

 While leaving me a bit confused, I’ll take this as a win!
 You can read their review in its entirety at KIRKUS REVIEWS.

 As you can imagine, this has done wonders for my confidence.
-I now know Aenya has a future, and am encouraged to move on to future projects, like The Feral Girl, a short novella about Thelana, and the third in the Aenya series, The Children of Aenya.
+I now know Aenya has a future, and am encouraged to move on to future projects like The Feral Girl, a novella about Thelana, and the third in the Aenya series, The Children of Aenya.

 Want to know what all the fuss is about?
 Learn more about the world of Aenya, and pick up both books in the series, at www.nickalimonos.com!

-And if you haven’t been following my blog lately, I leave you with this awesome new trailer, viewed 30,000 times already on Twitter, with artwork by Alexey Lipatov, Leo Aveiro, Filip Bazarewski, Becky Barnes, Deniz Undan, and my daughter, Jasmine!
+And if you haven’t been following my blog lately, I leave you with this awesome new trailer, which has already been viewed 30,000 times on Twitter, featuring artwork by Alexey Lipatov, Leo Aveiro, Filip Bazarewski, Becky Barnes, Deniz Undan, and my daughter, Jasmine!
 Enjoy!